frecklebars/brobotto/README.md

 command | description
 --- | ---
 **b!** | **prefix used**
-hello | says `hello!` back
-color | returns a random color pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified)
+help | literally what you'd expect it to do hello | says `hello!` back color | returns a random color pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified)